react-native-oh-library/usage-docs/en/react-native-file-selector.md

 Currently, two methods are available:

-1. Use the HAR file.（recommended）；
+1. (Recommended) Use the HAR file.
 2. Directly link to the source code.

 Method 1 (recommended): Use the HAR file.